tbilou/flickr-stats/README.md

 # flickr-stats
-Grab some data from flickr and visualize it
+Grab some data from flickr and dump it into a CVS file